jzaragosa06/multipoint_route/README.md

 Navigate to the directory of the project.
 In the terminal, run `php artisan serve `
 Navigate to your browser.
 The web application can now be accessed on localhost:8000.

+## License

+This project contains code licensed under the MIT License.
+See the LICENSE file for more information.